Southern Collard Greens Recipe

 Cleaning Collard Greens:

 Since greens may come with grit/dirt (and sometimes little bugs) on them, thoroughly washing them clean is super important!
 Make sure your kitchen sink is clean and then fill it with cool water.
 Add the greens in with a tablespoon or two of vinegar.
 Stir the greens around with your hand to help release the grit.
-You should see any grit go to bottom of sink.
+You should see any grit go to the bottom of the sink.
 Let the collard greens sit in the sink for a few minutes.
 Then rinse water and repeat at least three times.

 Notes On Removing The Stem/Slicing Greens: